alvr-org/PhoneVR/README.md

 ### Common Instructions for both Servers
 * Install the Android Apk on your mobile from [`Releases`](https://github.com/PhoneVR-Developers/PhoneVR/releases/latest) page.
+  * There are two Apks on the release page, one with GoogleVR(GVR) SDK and other without GVR SDK.
+If you plan to use ALVR-Server only you can install `PhoneVR-vX.X.X.noGvr.apk`.
 * Make sure that "Run in Background", "Auto Start"(Restart on Crash) permissions, if exists on your device(especially Xiaomi users), are given.
 Also make sure that any kind of 3rd party battery saver app dosen't kill PhoneVR when in background.
 * After opening the installed app, Choose ALVR(recommended) or PhoneVR Server, according to the server you installed.